The Social Distancing and COVID-19 Quarantine Quagmire

-Dr. Fauci is an academician/physician and government-agency head — which is to say his views, while very informed from the medical perspective, are not tempered by other realities, like the economic implications for American workers and their families.
+Fauci, the highest paid of all government bureaucrats at almost $420,000 per year, is an academician and government-agency head — which is to say his views, while are not tempered by other realities outside the Beltway, like the economic implications for American workers and their families.

 To better understand the motives behind “self-quarantines” and “social distancing,” these measures serve primarily two objectives.